JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

     }})
 ```

-If now you extract a [template](build-configuration-template.md) from this configuration, you can duplicate this configuration and override the `skip.optional.step` parameter for those instances that do not need this optional step #2.
+If you extract a [template](build-configuration-template.md) from this configuration, you can create multiple copies of the same configuration.
+In those copies that do not need to run the optional step #2, override the `skip.optional.step` parameter and set it to `true`.

 ```Kotlin
 import jetbrains.buildServer.configs.kotlin.*